uploadcare/safescript/readme.md

 The problems with escaping often make the `<script>` element a source of vulnerabilities.

-Instead of following uncertain rulesб you can use `<safescript>` which follows regular HTML escaping rules via HTML entities.
+Instead of following uncertain rules, you can use `<safescript>` which follows regular HTML escaping rules via HTML entities.

 For example, your EJS template could look like this: